U.S. grounds 737 MAX jets, Boeing shares fall again

-GORA-BOKKA, Ethiopia/OTTAWA (Reuters) - President Donald Trump on Wednesday said the United States would ground Boeing Co’s 737 MAX jets, following Europe and other nations that have already stopped the planes flying due to safety concerns, following an Ethiopian Airlines crash on Sunday.
+WASHINGTON (Reuters) - President Donald Trump on Wednesday said the United States would ground Boeing Co’s 737 MAX jets, following Europe and other nations that have already stopped the planes flying due to safety concerns after an Ethiopian Airlines crash on Sunday, the second such disaster in less than five months.

+It was the second time the U.S. Federal Aviation Administration has halted flights of a Boeing plane in six years.
+It had grounded the 787 Dreamliner due to problems with smoking batteries in 2013.

+Shares of the world’s biggest plane maker, which were up earlier in the session, fell 2 percent to $370.48.
+The shares have fallen about 13 percent since Sunday’s crash, losing about $32 billion of market value.

 “We’re going to be issuing an emergency order of prohibition to ground all flights of the 737 MAX 8 and the 737 MAX 9 and planes associated with that line,” Trump told reporters at the White House.

-“The FAA is prepared to make an announcement very shortly regarding the new information and physical evidence that we’ve have received from the site, and from other locations and through a couple of other complaints,” he said, referring to the U.S. Federal Aviation Administration.
+“The FAA is prepared to make an announcement very shortly regarding the new information and physical evidence that we have received from the site, and from other locations and through a couple of other complaints,” he said.

-Boeing shares, which were up earlier in the session, fell 2 percent to $367.70.
-The shares have fallen about 13 percent since the crash, losing more than $25 billion of market value.
+Boeing said in a statement that it supported the move to temporarily ground 737 MAX operations.

-Meanwhile, Germany’s federal agency responsible for investigating air accidents will not analyse the black box from the Ethiopian Airlines plane that crashed on Sunday, casting uncertainty over the process of finding out what may have caused the disaster.
+Meanwhile, Germany’s federal agency responsible for investigating air accidents will not analyse the black box from the Ethiopian Airlines plane that crashed, casting uncertainty over the process of finding out what may have caused the disaster.

 “This is a new type of aircraft with a new black box, with new software.
 We can’t do it,” said Germout Freitag, a spokesman for Germany’s Federal Bureau of Aircraft Accident Investigation (BFU).

-The move leaves unclear the destination of the black box, which may yield vital details of what caused the Boeing Co 737 MAX 8 to plunge to the ground, killing 157 people.
+The move leaves unclear the destination of the black box, which may yield vital details of what caused the plane to plunge to the ground, killing 157 people.

-A spokesman for Ethiopian Airlines had said earlier that the black boxes recovered from the crashed plane would be sent to Germany for analysis.

 Canada also grounded 737 MAX jets on Wednesday, saying satellite data suggested similarities to a previous crash involving the same plane model.

-Countries around the world have grounded the 737 MAX jets or banned them from flying over their airspace since the Ethiopian Airlines flight crashed soon after taking off from Addis Ababa on Sunday.
+Countries around the world had already grounded the 737 MAX jets or banned them from flying over their airspace since the Ethiopian Airlines flight crashed soon after taking off from Addis Ababa.

-The still unexplained crash followed another involving a Boeing 737 MAX in Indonesia five months ago that killed 189 people.

-Although there is no proof of any link, the twin disasters have spooked passengers, led to the grounding of most of Boeing’s 737 MAX fleet and hammered shares in the U.S. planemaker, the world’s largest.
+The still-unexplained crash followed another involving a Boeing 737 MAX in Indonesia five months ago that killed 189 people.
+Although there is no proof of any link, the twin disasters have spooked passengers.

 Canadian Transport Minister Marc Garneau told a news conference that Ottawa would stop 737 MAX 8 and 9 jets from leaving, arriving or flying over Canada.